macMikey/mikeys-cron-library/README.md

 As LiveCode is single-threaded, CRON will only be able to launch a single job at a time.
 It will check the `waitDepth` to make sure no other tasks or handlers are pending or in process before launching a job.

+## CAUTION
+**CAPRICIOUS CRONJOBS CAN CAUSE CALAMITOUS CATASTROPHES, K?**
+Cronjobs can be added, modified, or deleted by anyone who can modify your crontab file, even after your app is signed, built, approved, and distributed.
+**CRON does not attempt to limit or control the scheduling of arbitrary code.
+CRON will execute whatever commands are in the crontab file.
+CRON can be used to sideload code.**
+This allows you as a developer to debug your app on the fly, patch it, add or disable features, or write and execute additional code, including adding frontscripts and backscripts.
+**IT CAN THEREFORE BE DANGEROUS** as anyone who can edit the crontab file can abuse it to add arbitrary code and get your app to execute that code.
+It is possible for CRON to be abused to insert keyloggers, popovers, or other malware.
+It can also be accidentally abused to modify or delete files, databases, You should ensure that your crontab file cannot be modified by any untrusted person or user of your app.

 ## Installation